biojava/biojava-tutorial/structure/bioassembly.md

 ## Memory consumption

-This next example loads the structure of the PBCV-1 virus capsid (PDB ID [1M4X](http://www.rcsb.org/pdb/explore.do?structureId=1m4x)).
-It has one of the largest, if not the largest biological assembly that is currently available in the PDB.
-It consists of 16 million atoms!
-Needless to say it is important to change the maximum heap size parameter.
-It requires a minimum of 9GB RAM (on OSX) to load.
-You can change the heap size by providing this startup parameter:
+This example in the next section loads the structure of the PBCV-1 virus capsid (PDB ID [1M4X](http://www.rcsb.org/pdb/explore.do?structureId=1m4x)).
+It consists of 16 million atoms and has one of the largest, if not the largest biological assembly that is currently available in the PDB.
+Needless to say it is important to change the maximum heap size parameter, otherwise there is no successfully load this.
+It requires a minimum of 9GB RAM to load (measured on Java 1.7 on OSX).
+You can change the heap size by providing the following startup parameter (and assuming you have 10G or more of RAM available on your system)
 <pre>
-    -Xmx10G (assuming you have 10G or more of RAM available on your system)
+    -Xmx10G
 </pre>

 Note: when loading this structure with 9GB of memory, the Java VM spends a significant amount of time in garbage collection (GC).
 If you provide more RAM than the minimum requirement, then GC is triggered less often and the biological assembly loads faster.

 <table>